GSA/challenges-and-prizes/pages/events.md

       <div class="card-body text-center"> <i class="fas fa-calendar" style="color: #FA9441; font-size: 3em; padding-bottom: 20px;" title="Current Event"></i>
         <h2 class="card-title text-center" style="font-weight: 900;">May 5, 2023</h2>
         <h4>Showcase and Ideas Exchange for Bias in Healthcare AI</h4>
-        <p class="card-text text-center">The National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH) will be announcing the winners of the bias detection challenge in this virtual event.
+        <p class="card-text text-center">The National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH) will be announcing the winners of the bias detection challenge in this virtual event. </p>

-The Bias Detection Tools for Clinical Decision Making Challenge launched in October to award up to $700,000 to those teams best able to make an open-source solution that detects and mitigates bias in AI/ML models used in healthcare settings.
-Over 200 individuals registered to compete in this Challenge, and the resources/webinars provided during the course of the Challenge aimed to provide context and cross-training for a complex issue that encompasses AI/ML, healthcare and bias/ethics.
+<p class="card-text text-center">The Bias Detection Tools for Clinical Decision Making Challenge launched in October to award up to $700,000 to those teams best able to make an open-source solution that detects and mitigates bias in AI/ML models used in healthcare settings.
+Over 200 individuals registered to compete in this Challenge, and the resources/webinars provided during the course of the Challenge aimed to provide context and cross-training for a complex issue that encompasses AI/ML, healthcare and bias/ethics. </p>

-Attendees will:
-* Learn from challengers about issues surfaced and discoveries made while developing their solutions
-* Share your thoughts and ideas with NCATS on how next to help propel the field of bias detection and mitigation in healthcare AI forward
-* Discover how you can participate in future efforts to improve healthcare and mitigate bias through AI
+<p class="card-text text-center">Attendees will learn from challengers about issues surfaced and discoveries made while developing their solutions; share thoughts and ideas with NCATS on how next to help propel the field of bias detection and mitigation in healthcare AI forward; and discover how you can participate in future efforts to improve healthcare and mitigate bias through AI. </p>

-          <b>May 5, 2023 <br/>
+         <p> <b>May 5, 2023 <br/>
             12:30 pm ET</b>
 </p>
         <a href="https://zoom.us/webinar/register/WN__8DI00ogRtGwUHwMe5mW2Q#/registration" class="usa-button usa-button"><span style="color: #ffffff;">Register</span></a></div>